santis1001/Employee-Manager/README.md

 ```
 **`delAllRoles(db)`**

-This function recieves the db connection instance and deletes the entire table using the query: `DELETE FROM role`
+This function receives the connection instance `db` and deletes the entire table by executing the query: `DELETE FROM role`.
+It removes all the records and data present in the role table.

 ```js
 function delAllRoles(db) {